-I recall feeling frustrated many times.
-My life felt divided living two separate worlds I couldn’t connect.
-In my confusion, I even had suicide attacks.
-Frustration led to seasons of deep depression.
+I recall feeling frustrated at times.
+My life felt divided living two worlds I couldn’t connect.
+Frustration led to seasons of unhappiness.
 Looking back, I don’t recall being genuinely happy about life.

 I always felt there was something missing—a deeper knowledge, true contentment, real closeness to God, and knowing God as the perfect Father.
-I longed for a peaceful satisfaction that I could not fill with success and achievement.
+I longed for a peaceful satisfaction that I could not fulfill with my success and achievement.
 Though I knew God was with me, I felt there was a glass ceiling I could not break through.
-I was not happy.
+And I was not happy.

 How could that be?

 I grew up in church.
-Loved the Lord.
-Have always served in any way I could.
+Love the Lord.
+Have always served, helped, and shown compassion to others.
 I learned from my parents to be a generous giver of my time, talents, and tithes to the Kingdom of God.
 From my mother, I learned to be giving to others.
 I am the daughter of a pastor who gave his life for the work of the Kingdom, and the daughter of a faithful woman who is a tremendous prayer warrior.
 I am the wife of a preacher who loves God wholeheartedly.

 2013 was the year that marked a turning point in our spiritual walk as a family.

 When I started learning about a Messianic perspective of Jesus and the Bible, I was very skeptical.
 It felt like a new religion and I was fearful of losing my faith in Jesus.
 My daughters embraced the newfound knowledge my husband shared.
 They were ages 10 and 12 at the time.
-Nestor’s mission trip to Argentina in August of 2013 deeply impacted him as it was the first time my husband ministered in a Messianic Jewish congregation.
-He was deeply impacted.
+My husband’s mission trip to Argentina in August of 2013 deeply impacted him as it was the first time he ministered in a Messianic Jewish congregation.

 We began attending the monthly Shabbat Service at our church that fall.
 Faithfully, we went month after month.
 We scheduled our lives around the Shabbat Service so as not to miss it.
-It became the place where we’ve built many good friendships that have become family.
+It became a priority.

-I was attentive to all the sermons.
-I began to notice a greater depth of the Bible passages through the various speakers and teachers that I had not known before.
+Attentive to the sermons, I began to notice a greater depth of knowledge of the Bible imparted through various speakers and teachers that I had not known before.
 The teachings were different.
 Richer.
 Deeper.
-More colorful.
+With weightier spiritual substance.
 This also began to give our older daughter, Gianna, a taste of the Messianic world that eventually led her to select Messianic Jewish Studies as her major at The King’s University.
-My husband completed the three levels of studies with the Messianic Jewish Bible Institute (MJBI).
+My husband completed the three levels of studies with the former Messianic Jewish Bible Institute (MJBI).

-Havdalah classes were launched and I continued learning.
+Havdalah classes were launched on Saturday evenings and I continued learning.
 My husband and I began leading a Shabbat group in our home.
-Later, we were asked to lead the Jewish Ministry at one of our church campuses (Gateway Church NRH).
+Later, we were asked to lead the Jewish Ministry at our home campus (Gateway Church NRH).

 I also started reading books that shed light on the lost Jewish roots of our faith.
 My family was way ahead of me in understanding.
-Eventually, I began to take my own shovel and do my own digging to understand this new thing.
-My rabbi girl, Lois Tverberg, and her books really helped me to understand the Jewishness of Jesus, the Gospel, and the Bible.
+Eventually, I began to take my own shovel and do my own digging in personal study to understand this “new Messianic thing.”
+My rabbi girl, Lois Tverberg, and her books really helped me understand the Jewishness of Jesus, the Gospel, and the Bible.
 With the little I knew, I even led a book study on Reclaiming Our Forgotten Heritage by Curt Landry.

-In January of 2020, I began to sense a deeper calling in my personal walk with God.
-Our church launched a church-wide campaign for everyone to read through the Bible in a year.
+In January 2020, I began to sense a deeper calling in my personal walk with God that entailed reading the Bible daily and consistently following an annual plan.
 Though I started 35 days late, I felt the urgency to jump in and catch up.

-Thankfully, I caught up by listening to the Bible app on my phone.
+Thankfully, I caught up by playing the FreshStart Bible on my phone.
 I listened to it diligently while going to client appointments, grocery shopping, cooking, etc. I’d pause it many times to highlight passages, take notes, and bookmark verses.

 The Bible took on full color.
 After a few weeks of reading the Bible, I was hooked!
 I fell in love with the Tanakh (Old Testament).
 Or better said, I fell in love with the God of the Tanakh!
 And oh my goodness, the transformation began.

 I started to see things I had never seen before.
 In times past, I had attempted to stick to different Bible reading plans but was unsuccessful.
-The Old Testament was always black and white, a little boring, and irrelevant to me as a New Testament believer.
+The Old Testament had seemed dull and dark, a little boring, and irrelevant to me as a New Testament believer.
 I did not understand the Bible more than the surface level.
 Growing up in church, I’d heard the popular Bible stories hundreds of times—David and Goliath, Samson, Joseph, Daniel and the lions, Mary and Joseph, baby Jesus, etc.

 I’d heard thousands of sermons since I was little.
-Some of them historical, others too elementary lacking depth.
-Prior to my awakening, the Old Testament was dull, colorless, soundless, and too bloody.
+They ranged from historical, to encouraging, to too elementary and lacking depth.
+Prior to my awakening, the Old Testament was colorless, soundless, and too bloody.
 The New Testament was too theological.

-It wasn’t until I began listening to sermons and teachings with a Messianic perspective, and considered the cultural background of the Bible, that I began to understand the greater depth of Scripture.
+It wasn’t until I began listening to sermons and teachings with a first-century perspective, and considered the Hebraic cultural background of the Bible, that I began to understand the greater depth of Scripture.

-Truly, when you start reading the Bible in it’s original, cultural context, it takes on full color.
+Truly, when you learn to study the Bible in its original cultural context, it takes on full color.
 I love how Lois Tverberg puts it:

 Have you ever tasted fresh pita bread made by the Bedouins?
 It’s out of this world—chewy and hot, crispy in spots, and a little smoky from the open fire… Sure, you can buy bagged pita bread in your local grocery store, and its nutritional value will be exactly the same.
 But the mouthwatering aroma of the original simply can’t be captured and transported to you.
 Similarly, the Bible’s ideas are often best appreciated “freshly served” in their original Middle Eastern setting.